-11. Commitment to employee reporting of safety issues and concerns.
+10. Commitment to employee reporting of safety issues and concerns.

-- a.
-AVS management understands the importance of communication in the AVSSMS and is committed to the establishment of voluntary employee reporting systems. - b.
-AVS management encourages employees to report safety issues related to their job responsibilities. - c.
-AVS management encourages all employees to report safety concerns through voluntary employee reporting systems or any other means available. - (1) AVS management encourages employees to provide proposals for solutions to safety concerns and make suggestions for safety improvements, whenever possible. - (2) AVS management ensures that all safety concerns reported through voluntary employee reporting systems are reviewed and addressed in a timely manner. - d.
-AVS management does not punish employees for reporting safety concerns or use the information from voluntary employee reporting systems to make personnel decisions. - e.
+a.
+AVS management understands the importance of communication in the AVSSMS and is committed to the establishment of voluntary employee reporting systems.

+b.
+AVS management encourages employees to report safety issues related to their job responsibilities.

+c.
+AVS management encourages all employees to report safety concerns through voluntary employee reporting systems or any other means available.

+(1) AVS management encourages employees to provide proposals for solutions to safety concerns and make suggestions for safety improvements, whenever possible.

+(2) AVS management ensures that all safety concerns reported through voluntary employee reporting systems are reviewed and addressed in a timely manner.

+d.
+AVS management does not punish employees for reporting safety concerns or use the information from voluntary employee reporting systems to make personnel decisions.1 e.
 AVS management does not discourage employees from reporting safety issues or concerns using any available data collection mechanism or reporting system.

-AVS management will address unacceptable behavior as described in Section 12, even when the issue was voluntarily reported.

-12. Commitment to a positive safety culture.
+11. Commitment to a positive safety culture.